vimeo/psalm/docs/running_psalm/command_line_usage.md

 Run with `--help` to see a list of options that Psalm supports.

+## Exit status

+Psalm exits with status `0` when it successfully completed and found no issues, `1` when there was a problem running Psalm and `2` when it completed successfully but found some issues.
+Any exit status apart from those indicate some internal problem.

 ## Shepherd

 Psalm currently offers some GitHub integration with public projects.